 - confident and efficient in acquiring and applying new skills and knowledge

 During the Option Course in the second term (January-March) students complete their selected option based on their decision at application.
 A strong case study approach is employed with emphasis on working in teams, decision-making, strong analytical skills and report preparation.
-Click on the links below to find out more about each module.
+Click on the links below to find out more about each option.

-Second term optional modules:
+Second term SPECIALIST options:

 Specialisms are further developed in the final five months of the course, during which an in-depth individual research project (18 weeks in duration) is conducted.
 This term includes an interim-viva assessed within the department, a thesis and an assessed executive summary.